joominyeo/THS-Code-Repo/README.md

 # THScodeRepo

-All you need to survive Troy High CS
+This repo is dedicated to all those who wish to survive Troy High CS.

+Best of luck in your endeavours.

+Cai Yeo
+c/o 2016